Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

-A benefit of using Pluralsight Flow (ex GitPrime) is the range of control systems with variable workflows.
-In terms of data sources, you can connect to your GitLab, GitHub, and Bitbucket.
+A benefit of using the ex GitPrime tool is the range of control systems with variable workflows.
+To import your repositories, you can connect to your GitLab, GitHub, and Bitbucket.
 A contributor can be integrated into teams or concealed from reports.

 Waydev’s code-level metrics are directly related to engineering productivity, while the code review process is quantified in collaborative metrics.
 Some examples of the metrics are:

 Pluralsight Flow (ex Gitprime) started by importing the data from Git, processing code-level data only, unlike the collaborative work-related data used by Waydev.
 This practice enabled integration with multiple tools, such as GitHub, GitLab, and Bitbucket, but the code review workflow insights were narrow.
 They released a collaborative work package that is not entirely integrated into the reports.